This post may contain affiliate links. See my disclosure for more information.

 Let it sit, covered with a clean towel, for about 20 minutes while your oven preheats.
 Cut a few slits in the top and bake it up.

-Brushing it with butter is optional.
+Brushing it with butter when you take it out is optional.
 I like the pretty shine and extra bit of flavor it adds, but it’s really not necessary.
+(And you could add even more flavor by mixing in a pinch of dried herbs with your butter…yum!)

 I like to serve this with…well, just about anything.
 It’s perfect as is alongside a bowl of soup (this loaf was set to join a big pot of creamy chicken and rice soup), or anything saucy to dip it in (I’m thinking spaghetti or lasagna).
 But slather some butter, and maybe some honey or jam on top, and we love it with just about any main dish.